 Business Schools in Ohio

 Statistics from the National Center for Educational Statistics (NCES) show 72 public and non-profit schools in the state granting undergraduate and graduate business degrees.
 Of these, 42 offer accredited undergraduate business programs, while 27 have graduate business programs that are accredited.
 The accreditation is from the Association to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), and/or International Accreditation Council for Business Education (IACBE).
-The schools on our list are all public or non-profit and also regionally accredited by the Higher Learning Commission (HLC).
+The schools on our list are all public or non-profit and regionally accredited by the Higher Learning Commission (HLC).

 Accreditation is a requirement for our lists because of the importance of looking at schools that have been evaluated and certified by external institutions.
 Accreditation ensures that the school’s programs have clear goals and proven outcomes and that the institution adheres to national and international standards.
 Accredited schools also provide opportunities for real-world interaction with businesses, which gives students a broader educational experience.

 You will find key information below to help you choose the ideal school for you based on many essential factors, such as tuition, financial aid, entrance exam scores, acceptance rates, and more.
-The three sections that follow cover undergraduate programs for business degrees, graduate business schools, and the job prospects for business school graduates in Ohio.
+The four sections that follow cover undergraduate programs for business degrees, graduate business schools, and the job prospects for business school graduates in Ohio.

 Undergraduate Business Schools in Ohio

 Ohio is one of the most affordable places to get a business degree in the country.
-Its average tuition cost is just slightly over $18,000, with a nice distribution of inexpensive and moderately priced schools, and no very pricey schools to bring up the average.
+Its average tuition cost is slightly over $18,000, with a nice distribution of inexpensive and moderately priced schools and no very pricey schools to bring up the average.
 The most expensive schools in the state are Case Western Reserve University at just over $46,000 and the University of Dayton just below $41,000.
 The state boasts no fewer than 10 schools with undergraduate tuition costs under $5,000, and these offer average financial aid of around $3,600 as well.
 Clearly, if attending business school on a budget is a priority for you, Ohio should be on your list.

 Acceptance rates in Ohio are as favorable as tuition costs.
 Of the 29 schools for which we have acceptance rate data, only Case Western Reserve University is below half, at 35%.
 Two more schools have acceptance rates in the 51-59% range, while the others are pretty evenly distributed from 60% to as high as 96% at the University of Akron (main campus).
 In fact, there are four schools with acceptance rates of 90% or more.